 Repairs and Solvent Cementing

-If a repair is needed, do not use a ratchet or scissors style cutter, it’s important to use a c-style tubing cutter, a wheel cutter or a fine-toothed saw to cut and then deburr it after the cut.
-There will be water in the pipe but it is important to get the system as dry as possible.
+If a repair is needed, there will most likely be water in the pipe, but it is important to get the system as dry as possible.
 Once it is as dry as possible, cut the pipe with the appropriate tool, then check again that the joint is dry before beginning the solvent cement application.
-The joint may take longer to cure than would be required for a new system.
-Follow the solvent cement manufacturer’s recommendation for cure times.
+The joint may take longer to cure than would be required for a new system, which is a common concern from service contractors working with CPVC.

-It is important to follow the directions of the solvent cement manufacturer for proper installation.
+Always verify code requirements and follow the directions of the solvent cement manufacturer for proper cure times and installation procedures.
 To properly install a new system or make a repair, each installer should be vigilant to solvent cement each joint as they are installed.
 Errors can occur when the system is not installed joint by joint.
-There should be a bead of yellow solvent cement on each joint, and the day’s work should be reviewed after each shift for the best possible installation.
+There should be a bead of solvent cement on each joint, and the day’s work should be reviewed after each shift for the best possible installation.

 Using FlowGuard Gold’s pipe and fittings solvent weld system creates a strong, solid system by taking the two pieces of pipe and creating one solid piece of pipe.

 To get more insights on this topic visit our blog post titled, “Servicing Old CPVC: Use The Right Tools To Avoid Common Concerns”.